teleoslanguage/teleos/README.md

 **Version:** 1.0

 Teleos is built to be the hardest yet most readable language ever made.

-New Changelogs:
+Changelogs

 - Added cpu_usage : %
 - Added ram_usage : %
 - Do not use the current fetch, it doesn't work fall back to the community modules.
+(Or use os.run)

 ---

 ## Installing (Admin Auto-Prompted)